 that you could end up eating into your savings.
 “That’s why it’s a

-good idea to plan for other sources of income upon retirement, like an RRSP or a TFSA.”
+good idea to plan for other sources of income upon retirement, like a TFSA.”

 “Of course, there’s no magic recipe for optimizing your pension plans.
 Once again, it really varies case by case.”